 The National Group opened with operations across Canada.
-From offices in Quebec City, Halifax, Montreal and Toronto, wide-ranging assignments have been carried out for government departments, utilities and property managers from both the private and public sectors in every Canadian province.
-Econoler has since become a reference in energy efficiency at the national level thanks to its technical expertise in implementing and monitoring (measurement and verification) projects, in designing programs, in doing research and developing new innovative concepts (e.g. bioenergy), and in publishing research on leading-edge concepts.
+From its headquarters in Quebec City and other offices in Montreal and Toronto, wide-ranging assignments have been carried out for government departments, utilities and property managers from both the private and public sectors in every Canadian province.
+Econoler has since become a reference in energy efficiency at the national level thanks to its technical expertise in implementing and monitoring (measurement and verification) projects,in designing programs,in doing research and developing new innovative concepts (e.g. bioenergy, efficient transportation, and carbon neutral plans),and in publishing research on leading-edge concepts.

-The Program Evaluation Group has become Canada's largest group, providing independent program evaluation services in energy efficiency to institutional clients.
-Organizations such as Efficiency Nova Scotia, Gaz Métro, Hydro-Québec, IESO, Manitoba Hydro and several energy government departments across the country call on Econoler to evaluate programs on a multiyear basis.
-Increasing presence on the international market, with assignments in Australia and Mexico, has also expanded opportunities for the Group.
+Moreover, the National Group is now recognized as the most significant service provider in Canada by offering planning and third-party evaluation services under energy efficiency programs for institutional clients.
+Organizations such as Efficiency Nova Scotia, Énergir, Hydro-Québec, Efficiency Manitoba, BC Hydro, and several energy government departments across the country call on Econoler to evaluate programs on a multiyear basis.